marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/findloc.rst

 .. index:: findloc

-.. function:: FINDLOC(ARRAY, VALUE, , MASK ,KIND ,BACK)
+.. function:: FINDLOC(ARRAY, VALUE, MASK, KIND, BACK)

   Determines the location of the element in the array with the value given in the :samp:`{VALUE}` argument, or, if the :samp:`{DIM}` argument is